calvinfeng/gonotebook/gopatterns/functional_options.md

 }
 ```

-Let's create a function that is basically a setter for Porsche.
+Let's create a function type that is basically a setter for Porsche.
+Along with it, we will create
+four setter factory, one for each field.
 ```golang
 type Option func(*Porsche)